What are whitebait?

 - giant kōkopu (Galaxias argenteus)

-As adults the five species differ in size, markings and habitat.
+As adults the species differ in size, markings and habitat.

 Īnanga and giant kōkopu prefer lowland marshes and sluggish waters.
 Kōaro, banded kōkopu and shortjaw kōkopu are found in forest streams at higher altitudes.

 Īnanga adults are barely twice the size of juveniles.
-The other species grow much larger – the giant kōkopu can reach half a metre.
+The other species grow much larger – the giant kōkopu can reach half a metre in length.

 In many rivers īnanga, kōaro and banded kōkopu make up most of the whitebait catch, with īnanga being the most common species.